Online Masters in Agricultural and Life Sciences

 You can learn more about the degree at: http://www.cals.vt.edu/academic-programs/online.html

-The deadlines to apply for this degree may be as late as August 1 for fall semester, and January 1 for Spring semester.
+The deadlines to apply for this degree may be as late as July 1 for fall semester, and January 1 for spring semester.